-Our client was on probation for possession of marijuana for sales (Health and Safety Code § 11379).
+Our client was on formal probation following a conviction for possession of marijuana for sales (Health and Safety Code § 11379).
 He was found with approximately 40 kilograms of marijuana at his home.
-Greg Hill & Associates represented him on the underlying case, which included discharging a firearm, unlawful possession of an unregistered firearm, resisting arrest and possession of concentrated cannabis for sales.
-The plea bargain of probation was seen as something of a miracle.
+Greg Hill & Associates represented him on the underlying case, which included unlawful discharging a firearm, unlawful possession of an unregistered firearm, resisting arrest and possession of concentrated cannabis for sales.

-As part of the terms of his felony probation, he was to complete 180 days of tree farm and not associate with those who used or possessed marijuana.
+As part of the terms of his felony probation, our client agreed to perform 180 days of tree farm and not associate with those who used or possessed marijuana.
 This was a staggering amount of tree farm to promise to perform, but it helped our client avoid prison.

-When officers entered the apartment of the female friend of our client, they found our client laying on the bed with $2,440 in cash in his pocket.
-A large zip loc bag of marijuana was on the floor.
+When officers entered the apartment of the female friend of our client, they found our client laying on the bed, napping, with $2,440 in cash in his pocket.
+A large ziploc bag of marijuana was on the floor.
 In the other room, another male was found with $9,614 in cash in his pocket.
 The apartment also had scales and food sealers in the kitchen.
 It certainly seemed as if our client was associating with those who used or possessed marijuana (this was pre-Prop 64, legalizing adult use of marijuana).

 Officers claimed that our client denied he was on probation when he was asked and upon finding he was on probation, they arrested him for a probation violation.

 Greg Hill & Associates received a phone call from our client that evening explaining his need for our help again.
 We were in court the very next day for his arraignment at the LAX court for possession for sales.
 The district attorney there, however, decided to drop the charges in lieu of the probation violation case which would be filed in Pomona.

 Pomona Superior Courthouse

-Greg Hill quickly put together a brief for setting of bail, as bail had been denied altogether (which is within the court’s discretion in a probation violation matter).
+Greg Hill quickly put together a brief under Penal Code § 1275 for setting of bail, as bail had been denied altogether (which is within the court’s discretion in a probation violation matter).
 The judge there patiently read the brief, but affirmed the denial of bail.
-This upset the client tremendously, as he had a big sale planned for later that day and he felt his rights were being violated.
+This upset the client tremendously, as he had a big meeting for later that day and he felt his rights were being violated.

-A further hearing was set in three days to set trial on the probation violation.
-Sensing that the court in Pomona was not interested in imposing the two year prison sentence, the district attorney offered, after several hours of negotiating, Greg Hill asked the court for an indicated if our client were to plead in the open.
+A further hearing was set in three days to set a hearing on the probation violation.
+Sensing that the judge in Pomona was not interested in imposing the two-year prison sentence, the district attorney offered, after several hours of negotiating, Greg Hill asked the court for an indicated if our client were to plead in the open.
 Amazingly, the court indicated that it would be in favor or re-imposing probation on the same terms and with no additional punishment.